BjornL1/cycling-gothenburg/README.md

   - Accessibility/SEO/Best practice
    - The site achieved a score of 100%, see below picture from lighthouse testing.

-  - *Performance - The performance is 98%, however, the results can vary between different test runs even with unchanged code according to Google "lighthouse performance scores tend to change due the inherent variability and network technologies, even if there has not been a change to the page" reference in this link [DevelopersGoogle](https://developers.google.com/web/tools/lighthouse/variability)
+  - *Performance - The performance is 98% from one test run, however, the results can vary between different test runs even with unchanged code according to Google "lighthouse performance scores tend to change due the inherent variability and network technologies, even if there has not been a change to the page" reference in this link [DevelopersGoogle](https://developers.google.com/web/tools/lighthouse/variability)
 ![lighthouse_test](lighthouse_result.png)

-####  Validator Testing
+####  Further Testing

 - Form Testing
   - The form has been tested to ensure it would not submit without the required input fields being filled in (full name and email address).